Sijiba/lurk-bot-slayer/README.md

 # lurk-bot-slayer
  OBS Script that uses your StreamElements bot to ban outside bots from your Twitch stream.

+ It checks twitchinsights.net's list of active bots, and bans any of them that show up in your chat.

  Requires your StreamElements JWT Token to use your chat and ban bots.
 This token can be found at https://streamelements.com/dashboard/account/channels under "Show secrets".

  Even without this token, it can still identify and name lurker bots in the script logs, but bans will not actually work.